ewanbarr/presto-docker/README.md

 If you wish to build directly from this repo, pull it and run the following:

 <pre><code>
-docker build -t <desired name for image> .
+docker build -t "desired name for image" .
 </code></pre>

 The container can then be accessed in the normal ways.